 In accordance with a.s.r.'s dividend policy, the liquidity of the underlying entities is not taken into account for the liquidity position of the group.
 However, the capital is recognised in the capital position of the group, since a.s.r. has the ability to realise the capital of this OTSO, for example by selling the entity.
 If a.s.r. non-life elects to return capital, it intends to do so in the form that is efficient for shareholders at that time.
-In 2022, € 176 million dividend upstream took place.
+In 2023, € 259 million dividend upstream took place, including an extraordinary upstream of € 90 million related to funding part of the Aegon NL transaction.